William T. Doyle: Honors

 On January 10, 2017, Doyle was honored in the Vermont Senate chamber, including resolutions of appreciation, and current and former senators recounting stories of their experiences working with him.
 In addition, Governor Phil Scott, one of Doyle's former colleagues from the Washington County district, signed a proclamation designating Vermont's 2017 local election and town meeting date, March 7, as "Bill Doyle Town Meeting Day".

 In May 2018, Doyle retired from Johnson State College.
 At a ceremony to celebrate the event, he was designated professor emeritus, and a granite bench created to recognize his contributions to the college was installed outside the campus library.

-Family
+Personal life and death

-In 1956, Doyle married to the former Olene May Ottoway.
-They are the parents of son Lee (1961-2021) and fraternal twins son Keith and daughter Kelly (b.
+In 1956, Doyle married the former Olene May Ottoway (1932–2023).
+They were the parents of son Lee (1961–2021) and fraternal twins son Keith and daughter Kelly (b.
 1965).

+Doyle died at an elder care facility in Northfield, Vermont, on August 15, 2024, at the age of 98.